Cancel anytime

 Industry Overview

-The medical equipment leasing and shared services industry is driven by factors like technological advancements, aging populations, and the increasing cost of healthcare.
-Demand for advanced imaging and therapeutic technologies continues to rise.
+The medical equipment leasing and shared-service market is driven by technological advancements, aging populations, and the increasing cost of healthcare.
+There is a growing demand for advanced cancer treatment options.

 Positioning